 Data Payload

 The purpose of the Data Payload object is to allow a Device to send BLOBs of opaque data to a client.
-Both direct and by-reference methods are supported.
+Both direct and by-reference methods are supported, as shown in Table 7, Table 8 and Figure 7.

 Table 7 Data Payload Enumeration